 Best Campgrounds Near Olympic National Park

-You don’t have to camp in Olympic National Park when visiting the Olympic Peninsula.
+You don’t always have to camp in Olympic National Park when visiting the Olympic Peninsula.

 There are plenty of campgrounds just outside the park.
-Some of these are small to help you avoid crowds while others are large and full of amenities for a full-blown RV camping experience.
+Some of these are small and remote to help you avoid crowds while others are large, full of amenities, and easy to access for the full-blown RV camping experience.

 Located in the nearby Olympic National Forest, Coho Campground is situated on Wynoochee Lake.
 In addition to 48 reservable campsites, there are 8 walk-in tent sites, a group site, and 3 reservable yurts.
 No hookups are available but many of the sites accommodate RVs and trailers.

 Few campgrounds near Olympic National Park are better for exploring the eastern side of the Olympic Peninsula than Dosewallips State Park.
 The large campground has 75 tent sites, 45 RV sites with full hookups, and 12 cabins.
 All sites are reservable online.